 1. Lorde (4.3 million subscribers, 99,928,546 views)

-2. Jamie’s World (1.2 million subscribers, 39,835,785 views)
+6. Jamie’s World (1.3 million subscribers, 68,197,821 views)

-The other contender to the Kiwi vlogging throne is Jamie Curry, who regularly posts videos focused on lifestyle issues that resonate with a younger female audience.
+A YouTuber that almost all 20-year-old Kiwis know of is Jamie Curry, who regularly posts videos focused on lifestyle issues that resonate with a younger female audience.
 In a previous story posted on StopPress, Curry said that she believed the success of YouTube lies in the authenticity of the content being delivered.

 “These people are real, they aren’t acting as someone else.
 It just makes everything so much more interesting.
 Yes, marketing is changing for sure.
 People are more likely to buy something that someone they look up to on YouTube wears, uses, etc, than buying something that is advertised on television.
 It’s just so much more natural and honest than paid adverts.”

 While the Kiwi YouTube scene is still in its relative infancy, a few of the names on this list have already shown prowess for not only attracting viewers but also for keeping them engaged.
-The success of Curry and Harris is particularly promising from a Kiwi perspective in that it opens up collaboration opportunities for brands, who want to connect with specific target markets.
+The success of Shaanxo and TheRoyalPalaceDanceStudio are particularly promising from a Kiwi perspective in that they open up collaboration opportunities for brands, who want to connect with specific target markets.
 And this is slowly allowing YouTube to evolve into a digital channel that offers more than simply serving as a TVC dumping ground.